ravikiran-pro/Minesweeper/README.md

 # Minesweeper
 A Minesweeper game build with python tkinter
+@the apps has few bugs